 Concerns about climate change have resulted in a number of environmental activists and members of the public opposing the continued exploitation and development of fossil fuels which influenced investors' willingness to invest in the petroleum and natural gas industry.
 Historically, political and legal opposition to the fossil fuel industry focused on public opinion and the regulatory process.
 More recently, however, there has been a movement to more directly hold governments and oil and natural gas companies responsible for climate change through climate litigation.
-In November 2018, ENvironment JEUnesse, a Quebec advocacy group, applied to the Quebec Superior Court to certify all Quebecois under 35 as a class in a proposed class action lawsuit against the Government of Canada for climate related matters.
-While the application was denied, the group has stated it plans to appeal.
+In November 2018, ENVironment JEUnesse, a Quebec advocacy group, applied to the Quebec Superior Court to certify all Quebecois under 35 as a class in a proposed class action lawsuit against the Government of Canada for climate related matters.
+The application was denied and ENVironment JEUnesse appealed to the Appeal Court of Quebec on February 23, 2021.
+The appeal was dismissed on December 31, 2021.
 In January 2019, the City of Victoria became the first municipality in Canada to endorse a class action lawsuit against oil and natural gas producers for alleged climate-related harms.
 The Union of British Columbia Municipalities defeated the City of Victoria's motion to initiate a class action lawsuit to recover costs it claims are related to climate change.

 Given the perceived elevated long-term risks associated with regulatory changes or other market developments related to climate change, there have also been efforts in recent years affecting the investment community, including investment advisors, sovereign wealth funds, public pension funds, universities and other institutional investors, promoting direct engagement and dialogue with companies in their portfolios on climate change action (including exercising their voting rights on matters relating to climate change) and increased capital allocation to investments in low-carbon assets and businesses while decreasing the carbon intensity of their portfolios through, among other measures, divestments of companies with high exposure to GHG intensive operations and products.
 Certain stakeholders have also pressured insurance providers and commercial and investment banks to reduce or stop financing, and providing insurance coverage to crude oil and natural gas and related infrastructure businesses and projects.
-The impact of such efforts may require the Company's management to dedicate significant time and resources to these climate change related concerns, may adversely affect the Company's cost of capital and access to the capital markets, which negative impact could prove to be material over time.
+The impact of such efforts may require the Company's management to dedicate significant time and resources to these climate change related concerns, may adversely affect the Company's operations, the demand for and price of the Company's securities and may negatively impact the Company's cost of capital and access to the capital markets, which negative impact could prove to be material over time.

 Claims have been made against certain energy companies alleging that GHG emissions from crude oil and natural gas operations constitute a public nuisance under certain laws or that such energy companies provided misleading disclosure to the public and investors of current or future risks associated with climate change.
-As a result, individuals, government authorities or other organizations may make claims against crude oil and natural gas companies, for alleged personal injury, property damage, or other potential liabilities.
+As a result, individuals, government authorities or other organizations may make claims against crude oil and natural gas companies, for alleged personal injury, property damage or other potential liabilities.
 While the Company is not a party to any such litigation or proceedings, it could be named in actions making similar allegations.
 An unfavorable ruling in any such case could adversely affect the demand for and price of securities issued by the Company, impact its operations and have an adverse effect on its financial condition, which could prove to be material.